oznakdn/EffectiveLogger/README.md

 // If WriteToFile and WriteToDatabase are false, only logging is done to the console.
-// If WriteToFile and WriteToDatabase are true, logging are done to the Console,File and Database {
+// If WriteToFile and WriteToDatabase are true, logging are done to the Console,File and Database
+// If WriteToFile is true and WriteToDatabase is false, logging are done to the Console and File

+{
   "LogOptions": {
     "WriteToFile": true,